HM4Development/mcpaste-addon/README.md

 ## Before installing
 1. Create an account on https://hm4.dev
 2. Enable the MCPaste API module
-3. Click on the MCPaste API tab on the right
+3. Click on the MCPaste API tab on the left
 4. Add a new site and enter the domain of your panel (e.g. if your panel is at "https://panel.amazing.host", you would enter "panel.amazing.host")
 5. You'll get the token to use later